 (3) ERCOT shall use a Monte Carlo system simulation tool for determining the ELCC values.

-(4) The ELCC study will determine average ELCCs for aggregate WGRs, PVGRs and ESRs by reserve risk period and applicable CDR resource regions as defined in Section 3.2.6.4, Total Capacity Estimates.
-Average ELCCs for aggregate ESRs shall be based on duration categories specified in the ELCC study.
+(4) The ELCC study will determine average and marginal ELCCs for aggregate WGRs, PVGRs and ESRs by reserve risk period and applicable CDR resource regions as defined in Section 3.2.6.4, Total Capacity Estimates.
+ELCCs for aggregate ESRs shall be based on duration categories specified in the ELCC study.

 (5) The ELCC study shall produce a range of ELCC values reflecting feasible future mixes of WGRs, PVGRs, ESRs and Load forecasts for the next five future years.
 Each CDR will include the ELCCs associated with the resource mix and load forecast for the given forecast year, season, and CDR resource region (in the case of WGRs and PVGRs).